cjoakim/azure-cosmosdb-altgraph/README.md

     <img src="docs/img/AltGraph-Key.png" width="20%">
 </p>

-**AltGraph is a set of reference applications that demonstrate how to build “graph applications” with Cosmos DB for NoSQL and leverage its’ features to achieve a performant, integrated, and low-cost solution.
+**AltGraph is a set of reference applications that demonstrate how to build “graph applications” with Cosmos DB for NoSQL and leverage its’ features to achieve a performant, integrated, and low-cost solutions.
 It currently demonstrates two different graph use-cases, with two different implementations.**

 Currently, AltGraph is built with the **Java** programming language, and the **Spring Boot** and **Spring Data** frameworks.  **D3.js** is used in